There’s a way to allow your Pi to provide as much power to the connected USB devices as possible. Let me show you how.

 I needed to check the download speed on of an interface on my Raspberry Pi, so I have used a tool called speedometer to do so.

 Xiaomi MiFlora is a cost-effective plant sensor, which uses Bluetooth Low Energy (BLE) to communicate wirelessly, and is capable of sensing temperature, soil humidity, light, soil fertility and it’s own battery level.
-You can find more details about this smart sensor on the official Xiaomi site here.

 I have a set of SilverCrest IP20 remote controlled sockets purchased in LIDL.